naher94/interchange/_people/veronicaHernandez.markdown

 ---
 layout: people
 title: "Veronica Hernandez"
 thumbnail: "veronicaHernandez.png"
 program: "B.Arch"
-graduation: 2022-05-19
+graduation: May 2022
 resume: "veronicaHernandez.pdf"
-website: veronicarchitecture.com/portfolio
+website: issuu.com/veronicagarrido98/docs/for_issu
 goal: Internship

-project: "Aqua-seum"
+project: Aqua-Seum
-projtext: "The museum serves as a transformation agent of weather and a teaching and learning space for current and future generations about water preservation and production and environmental purposes.
-The design uses parametric and geo tectonic studies for landscape and architecture informed design."
+projtext: "The building is both a large water quality transformation agent through its carved island and an environmental museum inside its building complex.
+The design uses parametric and geo tectonic studies using grasshopper and DIVA as well as flooding GIS mapping for a landscape and architecture design that interacts with the rivers qater while collecting and treating it."
-projlink: "vh_aquaseum"
+projlink: veronicaHernandez

-img1: "Veronica-Hernandez-model2.jpg"
+img1: img1.jpg
-img2: "render1.jpg"
+img2:  img2.jpg
-img3: "render2.jpg"
+img3:  img3.jpg
-img4: "diagrams.jpg"
+img4:  img4.jpg
-img5: "section.jpg"
+img5:  img5.jpg

 ---

-I'm a third year Architecture student minoring in Innovation and Entrepreneurship.
-I was born and raised in Colombia and grew up with the dream of using my architecture as a tool for social and environmental repair.
+I am a fourth year B.Arch student with a minor in Innovation and Entrepreneurship from Carnegie Mellon Univeristy.
+Being born and raised in Colombia I grew up with the dream of using architecture as a tool for social and environmental repair.